jb0gie/my-name-jeff/README.md

 Any static assets, like images, can be placed in the `public/` directory.

+Ya so this is why i've used Astro bc of what it says up there and lemme tell you it was a breeze to use and i'll probs be using it more in the future.

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: